taylorlapeyre/taylorlapeyre.github.io/resume.md

 *Engineering Intern - [everlane.com][everlane]*

-*May 2014 - Present*
+*May 2014 - August 2014*

 - Worked closely with the Everlane engineering team in San Francisco.
-- Developed numerous new features and experiments on the website, mostly using Ruby and Javascript.
+- Developed numerous new features and experiments on the website, mostly using Ruby and JavaScript.

 *Contracted Developer - [everlane.com][everlane]*